 4. Learn from real entrepreneurs

+I can’t think of a better real life example to teach kids entrepreneurship than real entrepreneurs.
 All entrepreneurs have a story and have made mistakes.
 I have found entrepreneurs to be quite excited to share their stories (and mistakes) with young entrepreneurs.
 Their stories provide insight to the kids that they may not get from just learning the content.
 Instead of learning the hard way, they can learn some valuable lessons from entrepreneurs who have already learned the hard way.
 That is why field trips and guest speakers from a variety of entrepreneurs and business types are a great way for young entrepreneurs to learn.
 Be sure to include discussion about the entrepreneurs’ stories including what they noticed about their characteristics and mindset.
 Post 5 of 6 will focus on ways in which you can include entrepreneurs and a fun and engaging reflection activity to use.

 “The best way to learn about running a business is to run a business!” ~Julie Ann Wood

-5. Real Life Experience
+5. Real Life Experience teaches kids entrepreneurship

 The first one is a fast paced simulation called the Biz Ops Game™ which teaches business operations in approximately 90 minutes.
 In this game, kids, in small teams of 4-5 each, run their own paper airplane business.
 Each team comes up with a business name, starts with a loan from the bank (that they have to pay back with interest) budget and plan for their expenses and raw materials, design, make & test their paper airplanes, fly them on a duct tape runway as they sell them to customer, track their actual sales and expenses and create a mini-income statement.
 The game is played in 5 rounds so teams can improve their process and design as the game progresses.